AfsmNGhr/devops-swarm-mode/services/README.md

 ### Deployment

-Every a service have to deploy separately by docker stack via [Ansible](../README.md#deploy-the-application-stack).
+Every service has to be deployed separately by a docker stack via [Ansible](../README.md#deploy-the-application-stack).

 ### Learn more

-Learn more about specific service in service folder.
+To learn more about a specific service look into the folder for the service.